 The following is an excellent description of how to clean bone thoroughly, written by Sean Barry, luthier and formerly museum curator.

-Degreasing is the most overlooked and under-done step in bone preparation, even in a few museum preps.
-Greasy bone will leach fat slowly but forever, and the grease will contaminate glue joints, make finish and wood part company, stain and degrade wood, and itself eventually destroy the bone through a process of slow combustion (one carbon at a time).
-I once attempted to repair a Martin D28 with a homemade bone saddle that had leached grease right through the ebony, so that it had seeped into the top, caused the bridge AND BRIDGE PLATE to loosen, and was almost impossible to remove completely so that a new bridge and bridge plate could be installed.
-I still have nightmares....
-Trouble is, bone can look clean yet have a substantial grease content that won't manifest itself for years, but by then some of the damage will be much too advanced to fix.
-If I've made you paranoid about bone grease and convinced you to avoid using bone that even has the hint of a tiny possibility that there might be a microliter of grease somewhere in it, good.
+Degreasing is the most overlooked, under-done, but important step in bone preparation.
+Greasy bone will leach fat slowly but forever, and the grease will contaminate glue joints, make finish and wood part company, stain and degrade wood, and eventually destroy the bone itself through a process of slow combustion of the protein matrix that strengthens bone.
+I once attempted to repair a Martin D28 with a homemade bone saddle that had leached grease right through the ebony, so that it had seeped into the top, caused the bridge AND BRIDGE PLATE to separate partially from the top, and was almost impossible to remove completely so that a new bridge and bridge plate could be fitted and glued with assurance that they would remain glued through the following days and weeks, let alone through the decades and centuries.
+Grease and glue literally don’t mix.
+I still worry about that very tricky repair to a formerly fine instrument.
+Bone can look clean yet have a substantial grease content that won't manifest itself for years, and by then some of the insidious damage it caused will be impossible to repair.
+Don’t use greasy bone.

 To degrease bone, immerse the very dry blanks in about ten volumes of white gas for 1-3 weeks.
 White gas, AKA Coleman fuel, is extremely flammable and so this step should be done in a glass container outdoors somewhere in the shade far from structures (even though Coleman fuel is supplied in a metal can, a small volume can be safely stored in a glass jar or bottle with a tight-fitting leakproof lid).
 Greasy bone will discolor the white gas after just a day or two so replace it at that time.
 Talk to your local fire marshal about legal methods for white gas storage and disposal.